 Everything in the web UI is built as a custom element with

 <nuxeo-app> as top level component.
 This application element acts as application data store / mediator storing context data as properties which are then forwarded through the hierarchy thanks to data binding.
-To learn more about data binding and its relation to the mediator pattern you can read the article on our "Polymer" series.
+To learn more about data binding and its relation to the mediator pattern you can read this article.

 <nuxeo-app> relies on our data elements (